buildtesters/buildtest/docs/gettingstarted/buildingtest.rst

 For example, we can undo discovery by passing same option to ``-b`` and ``-x``  as follows

-.. command-output:: buildtest build -b tutorials/ -x tutorials/
+.. command-output:: buildtest bd -b tutorials/ -x tutorials/
     :returncode: 1

 Buildtest will stop immediately if there are no Buildspecs to process, this is